wonghuiee/Kickstarter_MachineLearning/README.md

     After Tuning -- Accuracy

 ## 4 -- Conclusion
-To Kickstart Kickstarting success, we suggest to prioritise the project properies such as 1) being featured by Kickstarter 2) social media features 3) have more than 20 backers.
+To Kickstart Kickstarting success, it requires both the effort outside of the comfort of  Model Prediction.
+Hence, we suggest to prioritise the project properies such as 1) being featured by Kickstarter 2) social media features 3) have more than 20 backers.
 These 3 features build a strong foundation to place the project in the success category.

-Then deploy XGBoost classifier model to determine success rate of a project launch, prior to an official launch.
+Then deploy XGBoost classifier model to determine success rate of a project launch, at approximately 68% is a good sign, prior to an official launch.